Credit Card APR: How Interest Charges Apply to Debt

 - Balance transfers offer one type of debt consolidation, because they allow you to combine multiple balances on a single card.

-- Balance transfer credit cards typically offer promotional periods, such as 0% APR or low APR on transfers for 6, 12 or 18 months.
+- These cards typically offer promotional periods, such as 0% APR or low APR on transfers for 6, 12 or 18 months.

 - Once the promotion period ends however, this rate tends to be higher than the standard rate for purchases

 This rate applies only to cash that you withdraw if you use your credit card at an ATM.

 - You can use a credit card to take out cash just like a debit card, but interest charges apply.

 - This rate tends to be much higher than most other rates on the card.

 - Most experts usually advise against using credit cards for cash advances, because this rate is so high